cfrBernard/To-Do-List/README.md

 ---

 ## License:
 This project is licensed under the MIT License.
-See the [LICENSE]/LICENSE) file for details.
+See the **LICENSE** file for details.

 ---